prophen/checkout-apm/README.md

 # PayPal Standard Checkout with Alternative Payment Methods

-This folder contains example code for a standard PayPal integration using both the JS SDK and node.js to complete transactions with the PayPal REST API.
+This repo contains example code for a standard PayPal integration using both the JS SDK and node.js to complete transactions with the PayPal REST API.

 ## Instructions